 Here you will find permanent collections dedicated to Cretan history and art as well as temporary collections devoted to major historic events, such as WW2, and key local figures (including writers such as Kazantzakis and Elytis).

 The museum has great media applications which allow you to discover history in a more interactive way.
 The building that houses the museum is also worth mentioning.
-It is a great example of Neoclassical architecture, featuring marvelous murals with the scenes from the Odyssey and Iliad.
+It is a great example of Neoclassical architecture, featuring marvelous murals with scenes from the Odyssey and Iliad.

 Historical Museum of Crete Opening Hours